PURSUED BY GOD

 After three years on the streets, Samira decided, “I am sick of my life,” and turned to a local group for help.
 The group helped her overcome her drug addiction.
 Now clean and sober, Samira moved in with her younger sister and father.
 Although Samira pleaded with her sister to also get help for her drug addition, she refused.

 Soon after, Samira met and fell in love with a man.
-When she discovered that he was married, she had reached the end of her rope.
-She attempted suicide by a drug overdose.
+When she discovered that he was married, Samira reached the end of her rope and attempted suicide by a drug overdose.
 She was taken to the hospital and thank God, Samira survived.
 At her hospital bedside, her younger sister struck a deal with Samira.
 She agreed to get help for her drug addiction if Samira promised never to attempt suicide again.

 God rewarded Samira’s obedience to an addiction-free life.
 She obtained a good job at a company and was soon made manager over one of the company’s divisions.
 She continued to thrive and attend the Bible study—that is, until the man she had formerly been involved with came around again, calling and asking her to see him.
 At first, she refused, but then her resolve weakened.